g2rawat/Property-web-scraping/README.md

 AIM: To scrape all available (171) properties using XPATHS with selenium.

-Tool: Pyhton (selenium webdriver, pandas)
+Tool: Python (selenium webdriver, pandas)

 Created by: Jitenedr Rawat